Our programs

 The success of Minga’s work in Peru over the past 22 years has made it a regional leader in sharing its model with grassroots groups, NGOs and government bodies throughout LAC.
 Through FICE (Institutional Strengthening for Strategic Communications), Minga helps organizations make their human rights and community development work more effective, inclusive, and sustainable.

-Develop a communications strategy that is grounded in identity and core values;
+tick, complete, check-27406.jpg Develop a communications strategy that is grounded in identity and core values.

-Design materials and campaigns to reach specific audiences with defined social change goals;
+tick, complete, check-27406.jpg Design materials and campaigns to reach specific audiences with defined social change goals.

-Measure and analyze the impact of their actions; and
+tick, complete, check-27406.jpg Measure and analyze the impact of their actions.